milomedia/tilix/_posts/2017-01-20-new-entrants.md

   * Good press and PR for successful challengers like Ovo & First Utility.
   * Interventions from Ofgem & DECC to promote competition.
   * Smart technology opening up disruptive business models.
+  * Improved access to generation through more distributed generation and more open wholesale markets.

 Although new entrants are posting impressive growth figures and the Big 6 appear to be easy targets, it is not all plain sailing.
 In November 2016 we had [the first failure of a domestic energy supplier in the GB market in more than nine years][1].
 Furthermore, now that [Smart DCC is operationally live][201] the industry is almost ready to [cross the smart metering chasm][301].